stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 *You seize the air and compel it push creatures and objects.*

-You create one of the following effects at a point you can see within range:
+You create one of the following effects at a point that you can see within range:

 * Make a spell attack roll vs the Strength defence of one Medium or smaller creature within range.
 On a hit, the creature is either pushed up to 5 feet away from you or knocked [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).
 * You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
 The object is pushed up to 10 feet away from you.
 It isn't pushed with enough force to cause damage.
 * You create a harmless sensory effect using air, such as causing leaves to rustle, wind to slam shutters closed, or your clothing to ripple in a breeze.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the distance you can push a creature or object is increased to 10 feet.
+When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the distance that you can push a creature or object is increased by 5 feet.

 ## Magic Stone
 *Transmutation Cantrip*<br>